joangcc-pers/aidl-upc-w20245-rec-sys/README.md

 # 1. Motivation

-Businesses needs tools that helps predict customer needs in order to speed up conversion, reduce friciton, and increase customer value through proper suggestions.
-It is getting more difficult to give adequate preidctions for already existing customer due to data privacy laws.
+Businesses need tools that help predict customer needs in order to speed up conversion, reduce friction, and increase customer value through proper suggestions.
+It is getting more difficult to give adequate predictions for already existing customers due to data privacy laws.
 Also, personal information of non-registered /new customers is sparse or non-existent.

+In today’s competitive e-commerce landscape, businesses strive to predict customer needs to accelerate conversions, reduce friction, and enhance customer value through relevant product recommendations.
+Traditional recommendation systems, such as collaborative filtering and matrix factorization, rely heavily on historical user data, including past purchases and interactions.
+While effective for registered and returning customers, these approaches struggle with two growing challenges:

+- Data Privacy and Regulations: Stricter data privacy laws limit access to user information, making it difficult to rely on long-term customer profiles for personalized recommendations.
+- Sparse or Non-Existent Data for New Users: Non-registered and first-time visitors lack historical data, reducing the effectiveness of conventional recommendation methods.
-This calls for the need of strong algorithms that leverage implicit feedback such as navigation history, so that both non-registered and new users can benefit from a faster navigation and purhcase, and receive offer of interesting products that would fulfill their needs.
+This calls for the need of strong algorithms that leverage implicit feedback such as navigation history, so that both non-registered and new users can benefit from a faster navigation and purchase, and receive offers of interesting products that would fulfill their needs.

+To address these challenges, we focus on session-based recommendation systems, which infer user preferences from short-term interactions rather than relying on past behavior.
+By analyzing user navigation within a single session, such as product views and clicks, we can dynamically predict and suggest relevant items without requiring long-term user data.
+This approach is particularly advantageous as it enables fast, personalized recommendations while adhering to evolving data privacy standards.

+Inspired by the work of Wu et al. (2023) in Session-Based Recommendations for E-Commerce with Graph-Based Data Modeling, we adopt a graph-based framework to model session interactions.
+This method allows us to:

+- Capture implicit relationships between products through user browsing behavior.
+- Predict the next likely action or click to optimize the customer journey.
+- Enhance user experience by providing relevant recommendations even for first-time visitors.
+- Increase business revenue by reducing decision-making time and improving product discovery.
+-
+For our team, this project is more than an academic exercise; it is a practical response to the challenges of modern e-commerce personalization.
+As businesses move toward more privacy-conscious solutions, session-based recommendations offer a viable, future-proof strategy for engaging customers in real-time.
+Additionally, for many of us, this project represents an opportunity to deepen our expertise in recommendation systems and take meaningful steps in our professional development.

+By leveraging advanced session-based models, we aim to contribute to the evolution of personalized e-commerce experiences, ensuring that both businesses and customers benefit from seamless, privacy-compliant recommendations.

 # 2. Problem to solve